 Making a great cocktail takes time, and if you have tried to recreate any of the recipes here, you know that the results are worth waiting for.
 But, during those moments when you have a guest waiting, you need a plan that makes the most of your equipment, your space, and your time.
-Although technique is important from beginning to end, I believe the biggest challenge comes when using fresh citrus.
+Although technique is important from beginning to end, we believe the biggest challenge comes when using fresh citrus.

 It’s not that squeezing citrus is a big problem.
 It isn’t.
 In fact, if you aren’t using fresh juice in your cocktails it is by far the best improvement you can make.
 Yet, the moment you do start squeezing fruit, you quickly realize that the additional steps can slow you down, and if you are just a little bit clumsy, can result in a sticky mess all over the work area.
 Not everyone has the perfect space for making drinks, and few of us can dedicate an entire section of the kitchen for the task.
-With everyone probably doing it just a little bit differently, I thought I would write about my experience with some of the equipment I have used as well as a few techniques that make the process a little easier.
+With everyone probably doing it just a little bit differently, we thought we would write about our experience with some of the equipment we have used as well as a few techniques that make the process a little easier.

 Let’s get a few things out of the way first.
 Some gadgets are just impractical.
 First on the list are the little wedge squeezers.
 Most of them are made of thin, stamped metal.
 One is setup like a pliers that you hold in your hand to squeeze lime wedges.
 Another is shaped like a cute bird with a hinged tail that pours from the beak.
 When you make a sour, you need .75 to a full ounce, and you are not going to get that much juice from a wedge.
 Consequently, you’ll be squeezing wedge after wedge, juice spraying everywhere, while you try to collect enough juice.
 This is just a hassle, not to mention the fact that you need to cut everything into wedges in the first place.
 These may be fine for seafood, but not for cocktails.